markriggins/dockerfy/README.md

 The above example will run the nginx program inside a docker container, but **before nginx starts**, **dockerfy** will:

 1. **Sparsely Overlay** files from the application's /app/overlays directory tree for the ${DEPLOYMENT_ENV} **onto** /usr/share/nginx/html.
-For example, the robots.txt file might be restrictive in "staging" deployment environment, but relaxed in "production", so the application can maintain two copies of robots.txt: /app/overlays/staging/robots.txt, and /app/overlays/production/robots.txt
+For example, the robots.txt file might be restrictive in the "staging" deployment environment, but relaxed in "production", so the application can maintain separate copies of robots.txt for each deployment environment: /app/overlays/staging/robots.txt, and /app/overlays/production/robots.txt
 2. **Load secret settings** from a file a /secrets/secrets.env, that become available for use in templates as {{ .Secret.**VARNAME** }}
 3. **Execute the nginx.conf.tmpl template**.
 This template uses the powerful go language templating features to substitute environment variables and secret settings directly into the nginx.conf file.
 (Which is handy since nginx doesn't read the environment itself.)
 Every occurance of {{ .Env.**VARNAME** }} will be replaced with the value of $VARNAME, and every {{ .Secret.**VARNAME** }} will be replaced with the secret value of VARNAME.
 4. **Run migrate_lock** a program to perform a Django/MySql database migration to update the database schema, and wait for it to finish.